tsutterley/model-harmonics/doc/source/user_guide/jpl_ecco_sync.md

 - `-D X`, `--directory X`: working data directory
 - `-Y X`, `--year X`: Years to sync
 - `-P X`, `--product X`: Product to sync
+- `-t X`, `--timeout X`: Timeout in seconds for blocking operations
+- `-l`, `--log`: output log of files downloaded
 - `-L`, `--list`: print files to be transferred, but do not execute transfer
-- `-l`, `--log`: output log of files downloaded
 - `-C`, `--clobber:` Overwrite existing data in transfer
 - `--checksum`: compare hashes to check if overwriting existing data
 - `-M X`, `--mode X`: Local permissions mode of the directories and files synced